nirmalsinhp/read_notes/EffectiveCpp.md

 Template provide implicit interface and compile time polymorphism Turing complete, stl is best example

-- Member functions of class templates are implicitly instantiated only when used, so you should get the full 300 member functions only if each is actually used.)
+- Member functions of class templates are implicitly instantiated only when used, so you should get the full 300 member functions only if each is actually used.
 - base template class function not available in derived template class.
 By default.
 Bring it in scope.
 - template dependent typename.
 When type is dependent on template parameter use typename to define it.
-- complete partial specialization.
+- complete specialization.
 - template instantiation
 - partial specialization
 - non type template parameters like size